PaddleHQ/paddle-node-sdk/README.md

 > **Important:** This package works with Paddle Billing.
 It does not support Paddle Classic.
 To work with Paddle Classic, see: [Paddle Classic API reference](https://developer.paddle.com/classic/api-reference/1384a288aca7a-api-reference?utm_source=dx&utm_medium=paddle-node-sdk)

-## Before you begin

-This SDK is in early access, which means that we're actively developing it based on feedback from our developer community.

-If you've used this SDK, we'd love to hear how you found it!
-Email us at [team-dx@paddle.com](mailto:team-dx@paddle.com) with any thoughts.

-While in early access, we may introduce breaking changes.
-Where we can, we'll tag breaking changes and communicate ahead of time.
-Please pin the version of the SDK in your `package.json` to avoid downloading newer versions with potential breaking changes.

 ## Installation

 Install using `npm`: